 Value: Text containing the file name of the signature to use.
 For example, if you have a signature file named "Alternative signature" then the value may contain this text, and %APPDATA%\Microsoft\Signatures will also contain the following:

-Another option is, apparently, inserting a MAPI property (not sure which one) for a new signature via die-hard MAPI profile manipulation.
+Another option is, apparently, inserting a MAPI property (not sure which one) for a new signature via die-hard MAPI method of profile manipulation.